UbiquityRobotics/ubiquity_launches/launches.md

 ### `n_stage_ros` Launch File Directory

 Stage is an environment for simulating robot operating in a simulated 2D environment.
-This node starts up the stage_ros/stageros program to perform this simulation.
-The [Stage Manual](http://playerstage.sourceforge.net/doc/Stage-3.2.1/modules.html) is available elsewhere on the net.
+This node starts up the ROS [stage_ros](http://wiki.ros.org/stage_ros) node to perform this simulation.
+The
+[Stage Manual](http://playerstage.sourceforge.net/doc/Stage-3.2.1/modules.html)
+is available elsewhere on the net.